edsu/edsu/README.md

 # Hi there 👋

-I'm a software developer, teacher and researcher working at the intersection of libraries, archives and the World Wide Web.
-I'm interested in how the Web functions as a sociotechnical system, especially with regard to memory practices such as curation, preservation and sustainability.
-I'm also a bit of a standards wonk.
-You can read about some of this on [my blog].
+I am a software developer and scientist with two decades of experience bridging the worlds of data management and the Web.
+I have worked in academia, startups, corporations and government.
+I work best as a member of agile, highly collaborative teams that focus on knowledge sharing and a commitment to sustainability.

 If you want to get in touch please email me at [ehs@pobox.com].
-You can also find me on fediverse at [\@edsu@social.coop].
+You can also find me on fediverse at [\@edsu@social.coop], and some occasional posts on [my blog].

 [\@edsu@social.coop]: https://social.coop/@edsu
 [ehs@pobox.com]: mailto:ehs@pobox.com